 Kourou, in French Guiana, is Europe’s gateway to space.
 Covering over 96 000 hectares, CSG is ideally sited for launching satellites, in particular because it is close to the equator.
 ESA is the owner of the launch and launcher production facilities and finances a significant part of the fixed costs of the launch base.

-The European space Security and Education Centre at Redu in Belgium is a centre of excellence for space cyber security services, home to ESA's Proba mission control centres, the Space Weather Data Centre, the ESA Academy Training and Learning Centre and the E-Robotics lab, as well as part of ESA’s ground station network.
+The European Space Security and Education Centre at Redu in Belgium is a centre of excellence for space cyber security services, home to ESA's Proba mission control centres, the Space Weather Data Centre, the ESA Education Training Centre (hosting permanent facilities dedicated to the training of teachers and students within the ESA Education programme) as well as part of ESA’s ground station network.